AnyLogic

 • Spring mass — the agents are located as a spring mass system where agents are masses and their connections are springs.
 This is network-dependent layout type.

-Network type — [Enabled if Continuous, or Discrete Space type is chosen] The network type, defining how the agents are connected.
+Connection network type — [Enabled if Continuous, or Discrete Space type is chosen] The network type, defining how the agents are connected.
 This standard network does not mean the agents cannot have other connections.
 You are free to define any kind of relationships between agents and store and manage the corresponding references.

 AnyLogic supports the following types of agent networks: